 Types of Christmas Trees – The Douglas fir is the Most Popular

 Considering the vast amount of evergreen trees available at Christmastime, does it really matter which type of tree you bring home to decorate?
-Some people are perfectly happy strapping anything with green needles to the roof of their car and sticking it up and calling it a Christmas tree.
-Other people are so incredibly discerning that they may very well go from tree farm to tree farm in search of the appropriate tree.
+Some people are perfectly happy strapping any green-needled tree to the roof of their car and calling it a Christmas tree.
+Others are incredibly discerning, going from tree farm to tree farm in search of the perfect one.

-There are those that are green, very green, while others carry more of a blue hue to offset your decorations and lights.
-Personal preference is pretty much the only determining factor that decides which type of tree you bring home.
+There are trees that are bright green, while others carry a blue hue that complements your decorations and lights.
+Personal preference is pretty much the only determining factor when it comes to choosing your tree.

-An Eastern Red Cedar is quite popular in southern regions with its deep green hue and often shorter and fuller branches.
-It is known to dry out quickly, usually within just a couple of short weeks.
-A dry environment such as a forced hot air dry heated home will considerably shorten the lifespan of this tree.
+An Eastern Red Cedar is quite popular in southern regions due to its deep green hue and shorter, fuller branches.
+However, it is known to dry out quickly, often within just a couple of weeks.
+A dry environment, such as a home with forced hot air heating, can significantly shorten the lifespan of this tree.

-One of the most popular Christmas trees is the Douglas fir.
-Most of us in the Northern United States have fond memories of the Douglas.
-When left in the wild this tree lives to about one thousand years.
-It maintains that nice blue green hue for numerous weeks after being cut, adding significantly to its popularity.
-This is typically the tree used in television and commercial advertising around Christmastime, partially because it lasts so long.
-The unique color works well in that atmosphere.
+The Douglas Fir is one of the most popular Christmas trees, particularly in the Northern United States.
+This tree, which can live for about 1,000 years in the wild, maintains its blue-green hue for weeks after being cut, adding to its popularity.
+The Douglas Fir is also commonly used in television and commercial advertising around Christmas, partly because it lasts so long and has a unique color that works well in such settings.

-The Deadora Cedar was once the type of wood utilized to make coffins for the Egyptian mummies.
-Now it is a high quality Christmas tree that is partial to the growing conditions of the Himalayas.
-The short blue green needles are strong and excellent for hanging short ornaments, like Christmas balls.
+The Deodara Cedar, once used to make coffins for Egyptian mummies, is now a high-quality Christmas tree.
+This tree is native to the Himalayas and has short, blue-green needles that are strong and excellent for hanging ornaments like Christmas balls.

-Fraser Firs and Grand Firs both create the luscious Christmas Tree aroma, especially when the needles are crushed or broken.
-They both have the deep green color throughout their needles and contrast well with lighting arrangements.
+Fraser Firs and Grand Firs both produce the classic Christmas tree aroma, especially when the needles are crushed or broken.
+They have deep green needles that contrast well with lighting arrangements.

-If left in the wild, the Concolor Fir can live about 350.
-This is an excellent tree for those who like to replant their Christmas tree after use.
-They are hearty and strong, and with their blue green needles and lofty aroma, they lay a nice foundation for Christmas tree artful decoration.
-Sometimes referred to as the White Fir, they are a big hit with Americans who tend to use traditional decorations.
+If left in the wild, the Concolor Fir can live for about 350 years.
+This tree is perfect for those who like to replant their Christmas tree after use.
+Concolor Firs are hearty and strong, with blue-green needles and a delightful aroma, making them an excellent choice for traditional decorations.

-The Afghan Pine, which is grown predominantly in Texas, Russia, Afghanistan and Pakistan, is the perfect tree for kids to take their shot at decorating.
-The branches are particularly sturdy and its softer aroma typically doesn’t interfere with people who tend to have allergies.
-A few states other than Texas do grow this species and it is not uncommon for tree farms to have them shipped in around Christmastime if there is a demand for the tree.
+The Afghan Pine, which is predominantly grown in Texas, Russia, Afghanistan, and Pakistan, is perfect for kids to decorate.
+Its branches are particularly sturdy, and its softer aroma typically doesn’t interfere with people who have allergies.
+While grown mainly in Texas, other states occasionally grow and ship these trees when there is demand.

-The Virginian Pine and the Scotch Pine, both very popular in the United States, have attractive deep green needles, a fresh mild scent, a solid longevity, and sturdy branches.
-The Scotch Pine is actually the most popular Christmas tree in the U.S. This also makes it one of the least expensive trees in the United States.
+The Virginian Pine and Scotch Pine, both very popular in the United States, feature attractive deep green needles, a mild fresh scent, solid longevity, and sturdy branches.
+The Scotch Pine is actually the most popular Christmas tree in the U.S., which also makes it one of the least expensive.

-The best Christmas tree, naturally, is the one that makes your family feel at home, that shows of your decorating style, and of course, that you find affordable and worth the value.
-A Christmas tree that creates the centerpiece of Christmas for your family is simply the best tree for you.
+Ultimately, the best Christmas tree is the one that makes your family feel at home, complements your decorating style, and fits your budget.
+A Christmas tree that becomes the centerpiece of Christmas for your family is simply the best tree for you.

 Share: